 One has a choice of many places to stay in Jackson Hole and the surrounding area.
 We chose to stay at Spring Creek Ranch which sits 700 feet high above the valley floor where the town of Jackson Hole exists.
 This Four-Diamond Resort offered much in the way of amenities.

-We deposited our belongings in a charming and rustic condo that offered views of the mountains; water; spectacular sunsets; fireplace (which we used every night as the night's were cool enough to enjoy a blazing fire); swimming pool and jacuzzi near our unit; great food service and most of all a beautifully tranquil and peaceful place in which to relax.
+We deposited our belongings in a charming and rustic condo.
+It offered views of the mountains, water, spectacular sunsets, fireplace, swimming pool and jacuzzi near our unit, excellent food service, and a beautifully tranquil and peaceful place to relax.